Norway, survivors still bear scars of Breivik shootings

 "I felt a strong psychological strain.
 Anger, hate and a lot of pain," he told the Oslo district court.

 "What I did was wrong and cannot be excused," he later wrote on Facebook.
-"But I hope we all realize the importance of giving good help to people after accidents and traumas."
+"But I hope we all realise the importance of giving good help to people after accidents and traumas."

 Pracon did not respond to requests for interviews from Reuters.